Dhanushini-S21/Adaptive-Layout-Engine/README.md

 The existing resolver can process it without creating a new hardcoded layout:

 New Surface
-    |
-    v
+↓
 resolveLayout(adSpec, newSurface)
-    |
-    v
+↓
 Resolved Layout

-Known Limitations
+## Known Limitations

-No animation or transition between surfaces.
+- No animation or transition between surfaces.

-Fixed element type set: text, image, and button.
+- Fixed element type set: text, image, and button.

-Text measurement is approximated rather than measured from the browser before placement.
+- Text measurement is approximated rather than measured from the browser before placement.

-Text wrapping/truncation is not fully text-measurement-aware.
+- Text wrapping/truncation is not fully text-measurement-aware.

-The resolver is a priority-ordered greedy algorithm rather than a full linear-programming solver.
+- The resolver is a priority-ordered greedy algorithm rather than a full linear-programming solver.

-The demo uses a DOM renderer; a Canvas renderer is not included.
+- The demo uses a DOM renderer; a Canvas renderer is not included.

-Advanced broadcast safe zones and print-bleed constraints are not implemented.
+- Advanced broadcast safe zones and print-bleed constraints are not implemented.

-Evaluation Criteria
+## Evaluation Criteria

-Area

-Weight

-Constraint resolution algorithm
+Constraint resolution algorithm — 35%

-35%

-Layout correctness across surfaces
+Layout correctness across surfaces — 25%

-25%

-TypeScript & architecture
+TypeScript & architecture — 20%

-20%

-Example application
+Example application — 10%

-10%

-Code quality
+Code quality — 10%

-10%

 The implementation prioritizes the resolver and correctness rather than visual styling alone.

-What This Implementation Avoids
+## What This Implementation Avoids

 The project does not use hardcoded surface-specific coordinate maps such as: